HackerYou/json-proxy/README.md

 ### Run it in a container

+Note: podman is used in this example.
+If you are on a system with the docker cli instead then just replace `podman` with `docker` as they should be completely interchange.
+(Podman was designed to use Docker's command line syntax.)

 If you want to run it as a container then there are an additional couple steps.
 First we get the tools and build the image.
 The container-tools install takes a couple minutes and so will the first build.

 ```sh